MoveoTech/getting-started-with-terraform/README.md

 #### **Important Notes:**
 1. You don't have to pull this image in advance.
 By running this command, docker will look for this image locally, and pull it if needed.
 2. The command above will copy the `.aws` folder from your computer into the container's volume, that means that your aws profile will be available within the container, **including the default aws profile**
 3. The command above will copy the `.ssh` folder from your computer into the container's volume, you will need ssh for referencing terraform modules in GitHub when you run terragrunt.
-For more details, see [Configuring SSH](./configuring%20ssh.README.md)
+For more details, see [Configuring SSH](guides/configuring%20ssh.README.md)

 <br>

 ---
 <br>

-## Using this Guide
+## Usage

 This guide is divided to different examples, each example demonstrates a different Terraform feature.
 Here are the steps for trying out each example: